emiliano-maggioni/ReactJS-Store/README.md

 # ReactJS Store

 ReactJS-Store is small Single Page Application made with ReactJS, Create-React-App, Material UI, SASS (and other packages like Axios, react-hook-form, react-router-dom).
+You can see the project requirements [a relative link](./public/project_requirements.pdf)

 ## Get started